Medically reviewed by Kristin Hall, FNP

 We’ve explained more about how spironolactone and other anti-androgen medications work to treat acne in our detailed guide to spironolactone.

-Isotretinoin (Accutane®).
-Better known by its brand name Accutane, isotretinoin is used to treat severe, persistent acne.
+Isotretinoin (Accutane®)., isotretinoin is used to treat severe, persistent acne.
 It’s a powerful medication that works well, but it has serious side effects that you’ll need to be aware of before using it.

-Dealing with body acne can be an annoying process, especially if it develops on an area of your body that’s visible to others.
+Dealing with body acne can be an annoying process, especially if it develops in an area of your body that’s visible to others.

 If you have body acne that doesn’t seem to go away on its own, try one of the treatment options listed above or talk to a healthcare professional about using a prescription treatment.
 Although it can take several months to fully clear up, body acne is almost always a treatable condition.

 Interested in learning more about how body acne develops?
 Our guide to hormonal acne goes into more detail about how your body’s production of certain hormones can lead to facial acne and body acne breakouts.